-While it may seem like a great idea, the truth is there are several reasons why you shouldn’t cover your AC unit in the winter.
-On top of not being something you need to do, covering your outdoor air conditioning equipment can even cause problems.
+While it may seem like a great idea, the reality is there are multiple reasons why you shouldn’t cover your AC unit in the winter.
+In addition to not being needed, covering your outdoor air conditioning equipment can sometimes cause problems.

 Here, the professionals at E.B.
 Air share five reasons why covering your air conditioner doesn’t need to be on your fall to-do list and what you should do instead.